ParijatSutradhar04/AI-for-Education/AI_BACKEND_GUIDE.md

 ## 💰 Cost Considerations

-- GPT-4 with vision is more expensive than GPT-3.5
+- GPT-4 with vision is more expensive than text-only models
-- Each request with image costs more than text-only
+- Each request with high-quality image costs more than text-only
+- High DPI image processing provides better results but uses more tokens
 - Monitor usage on [OpenAI Usage Dashboard](https://platform.openai.com/usage)
 - Consider implementing rate limiting for production use